mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/tutorials/security/security.md

 1. The request comes from an authorised entity
 2. This entity cannot be tricked into sending this request.

-You may be tempted to use `Tezos.get_source` instruction – it returns the address of an implicit account who injected the operation – but this violates our second requirement.
+You may be tempted to use `Mavryk.get_source` instruction – it returns the address of an implicit account who injected the operation – but this violates our second requirement.
 It is easy to ask the owner of this implicit account to make a seemingly innocent transfer to a malicious contract that, in turn, emits an operation to a restricted entrypoint.
 The attacker contract may disguise itself as some blockchain game or a DAO, but neither the caller would be aware of its side-effects nor the callee would notice the presence of the intermediary.
-You should **never** use `Tezos.get_source` for authorisation purposes.
+You should **never** use `Mavryk.get_source` for authorisation purposes.

-Checking whether `Tezos.get_sender` – the address of the immediate caller – is authorised to perform an operation is better: since the request comes directly from the authorised entity, we can be more certain this call is intended.
+Checking whether `Mavryk.get_sender` – the address of the immediate caller – is authorised to perform an operation is better: since the request comes directly from the authorised entity, we can be more certain this call is intended.
 Such an approach is a decent default choice if both conditions hold true:
 1. The sender contract is well secured against emitting arbitrary operations.
 For instance, it must not contain ["view" entrypoints](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-4/tzip-4.md#view-entrypoints) as defined in [TZIP-4](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-4/tzip-4.md).
 2. You only need to authorise an immediate caller and not the contracts somewhere up in the call chain.